mf342/Maryann-et-al/README.md

-This repository is a database of the codes and dataset that are used to make all the plots and the tables in Maryann et al. (2025).
-In total there are 10 figures and 5 tables in the paper.
+This repository contains all code and datasets used to generate the figures and tables in Maryann et al. (2025).
+In total, the paper includes 10 figures and 5 tables.

-To reach me, please feel free to contact me at maryannbenny.fernandes@duke.edu.
+For any questions or collaboration inquiries, please feel free to contact me at maryannbenny.fernandes@duke.edu.